koiralasandesh/stack/README.md

 # queue
-a sample queue using c
+a sample stack data structure using c